Yorivel/Dynamic-Wardrobe/docs/examples/basics.md

 | Walk into the apartment | No change (keeps previous outfit) |
 | Take a shower | **`nude`** |
 | Finish showering | **`home cozy`** (applied for the first time) |

+You can toggle Shower Deferral in **Settings → Mod Settings → Dynamic Wardrobe**.

+Ready for more?
+See [Location Matching](locations.md) to learn how outfits can target specific places.